aws/aws-sdk-js-v3/clients/client-cost-explorer/README.md

 </p>
 </li>
 </ul>
-<p>For information about costs associated with the Cost Explorer API, see
+<p>For information about the costs that are associated with the Cost Explorer API, see
+<a href="http://aws.amazon.com/aws-cost-management/pricing/">Amazon Web Services Cost
-<a href="http://aws.amazon.com/aws-cost-management/pricing/">AWS Cost Management Pricing</a>.</p>
+Management Pricing</a>.</p>

 ## Installing